The Students of Rev. Gary Davis

 Guitarist for the Grateful Dead, etc.

-Youtube: Davis song “Samson & Delilah” with the Grateful Dead.
+Youtube: Davis song “Samson & Delilah” with the Grateful Dead in 1978.

 - Tom Winslow AllMusic